We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 CRM Agency: How Google Sheets can be an option for smaller operations on a tight budget

-Google Sheets is a popular tool similar to other spreadsheet software like Microsoft Excel, so many people will already be familiar with its interface.
-Therefore, beginner users can get started without a steep learning curve.
+Google Sheets is a popular tool similar to other spreadsheet software, such as Microsoft Excel, so many will already be familiar with its interface.
+Therefore, beginner users can get started without facing a steep learning curve.

 • No cost to use